Joe Dugan: Baseball career

 Dugan had his most productive season in 1923, when he hit .283, scored 111 runs and led the league's third basemen in fielding percentage to help the Yankees win their first world championship.
 In a United Press International article, Dugan was proclaimed the hero of the 1923 World Series for his spectacular defensive performance as well as his timely hitting, which produced five runs batted in.
 Dugan posted a .302 batting average in 1924 and, in a year-end poll of major league baseball players, he was a near-unanimous selection as the best third baseman in the American League.

 Yankees manager Miller Huggins named Dugan as his leadoff hitter at the beginning of the 1925 season.
 In August, he suffered a severely wrenched knee and had to miss the rest of the season.
 He posted a .292 batting average for the season and once again led American League third basemen in fielding percentage.
 Dugan was the starting third baseman on the 1927 Yankees, a team considered by many the greatest baseball team of all time, although by this time Dugan was past his prime as injuries began to take their toll.
 In August 1928, Huggins replaced Dugan at third base with Mike Gazella in an effort to get more offense from the lineup.
 After appearing in 94 games, the Yankees gave Dugan his unconditional release in December of that year.

 He signed a contract to play for the Boston Braves in 1929 and finished the season with a .304 batting average in 60 games.
 Dugan did not play in 1930 but returned to play for the Detroit Tigers as a utility player in 1931.
 At the age of 34, he appeared in eight games before being released on May 29.

 Career statistics

 In a 14-year major league career, Dugan played in 1,447 games, accumulating 1,516 hits in 5,410 at bats for a .280 career batting average along with 42 home runs, 567 runs batted in and a .317 on-base percentage.
 He finished his career with a .957 fielding percentage as a third baseman.
 Dugan played in five World Series with the Yankees, playing in 25 series games and batting .267 (24-for-90).

 After his playing career, Dugan briefly managed in the minor leagues.
-He died in Norwood, Massachusetts, at age 85.
+Dugan died at Norwood Hospital on July 7, 1982 after suffering from a stroke and pneumonia at the age of 85.